tnichols217/notes-old/Biology/Ch17-20/Protists.md

 ## Fungus like - absorbtion
 - Spores to reproduce
-- Feel on decaying bio
+- Feel on decaying biomaterial
+- No chitin
+-